|

 Siegfried

-Young Siegfried was raised by Mime, a Nibelung dwarf, who plans to use him to gain the ring for himself.
-Working at his forge in a cave in the great forest, Mime tries in vain to rejoin the pieces Siegmund's sword hoping Siegfried could kill Fafnir with it.
-Mime wins a wager with a wanderer, ( Odin in disguise ) and the god tells the dwarf that only a warrior who has never learned fear could re-forge the magic sword.
-Siegfried manages to forge the pieces of his father's blade together and becomes the mortal favorite of Odin, receiving many blessings such as a Valkyrian flying horse.
-As a young man, he slays the dragon, Fafnir and siezes the ring.
+As a young man, he slays the dragon, Fafnir and seizes the ring.
 A bath in the dragon's blood makes him impervious to injury everywhere save one small spot where a leaf has clung to his back.
 He accidentally tastes Fafnir's blood which gives him the power to understand the forest birds.
 He learns of Mime's plan to kill him for the ring, and Siegfried kills him first.
 In a rocky wilderness, Odin calls Erta up from the Earth.
 He tells her that, far from fearing the twilight of the gods, he desires it.
-He allows Siegfried to keep the ring by means of which he and Brünhilde will be able to masterthe world.
+He allows Siegfried to keep the ring by means of which he and Brünhilde will be able to master the world.
 A bird leads Siegfried to the sleeping Brünhilde.
 Siegfried plunges through the fire and rouses Brünhilde with a kiss.

 |

-"Siegfried and Brünhilde" [MMIII mixed media] |
+"Siegfried and Brünhilde"

 |